 Medication Management – The attending provider will supervise each patient’s care in individual sessions for medication management.
 An internist or family medicine physician will see the patient for a full history and physical exam within 24 hours of admission.

 Case Management – A therapist will be assigned to assist in discharge planning and coordination with family and referring professionals.

 Group Therapy – We provide a minimum of two hours of process group therapy each day with a qualified mental health professional.

 Family Therapy – A structured family meeting will be arranged if the patient and treatment team determine a family meeting would have therapeutic benefit.

 Recreational Therapy – A certified recreation therapist provides interventions including self-expression, stress management, problem solving, resource education, social skills, and journaling and leisure/recreation skills.
-In addition, we provide music and art therapy with specially trained clinicians.
+In addition, we provide art therapy with specially trained clinicians.

 Spiritual Care – Many patients turn to spiritual resources during illness and benefit from spiritual counseling during their hospitalization.
 If requested, our Chaplain is trained to encourage beneficial spiritual coping processes to more effectively manage difficult emotions.

 Supportive Therapies – Yoga, tai chi, acupuncture, acupressure as well as gym access are offered to specific programs based on our patient’s needs.